ueberdosis/hocuspocus/docs/src/docPages/api/hooks/on-load-document.md

-# onCreateDocument
+# onLoadDocument

 ## toc

 ## Introduction

-The `onCreateDocument` hook will be called when a new document is created.
+The `onLoadDocument` hook will be called when a new document is created.
 A new document will be created if it's not in memory, so it may exist in your application but was not edited since the server started.
 It should return a Promise.
 Returning a Y-Doc loads the given document.

 ## Hook payload

-The `data` passed to the `onCreateDocument` hook has the following attributes:
+The `data` passed to the `onLoadDocument` hook has the following attributes:

 ```typescript
 import { Doc } from 'yjs'